mikepenz/action-junit-report/README.md

 This action processes JUnit XML test reports on pull requests and shows the result as a PR check with summary and annotations.

-If you are looking for surefire reporting check out the amazing plugin by [ScaCap - action-surefire-report](https://github.com/ScaCap/action-surefire-report)
+Based on action for [Surefire Reports by ScaCap](https://github.com/ScaCap/action-surefire-report)

 ### Inputs